 The Child/Adult Flip

 In the pilot of We Bare Bears, the bears with adult male voices turn out to be more enthusiastically childlike than the actual children at the party, who are only wearing their party hats ‘ironically’, so they tell us.
 In other words, the adult/child relationship has flipped.
-This is not unusual in children’s stories.
-Oftentimes it’s the grandparents or the father who is shown to be less responsible and knowing than the child, who is charged with saving the day.
-The antics of this older person themselves are designed to be funny, partly because old people are meant to be staid and lacking in movement.
+This is common in children’s stories.
+Oftentimes it’s the grandparents or the father who is shown to be less responsible and knowing than the child, who is then charged with saving the day.
+The antics of this older person themselves are designed to be funny, partly because old people are thought by children to be staid and lacking in movement.

 Here’s Hanna again, flipping status with her gym teacher.
 She’s using irony but the irony works because of the status juxtaposition.